Registrars

 When You Manage Your Domain(s)

 Keep your contact information up-to-date.
 If you change email addresses, change your domain name registration(s) to reflect the new address so you will have the continued ability to respond to inquiries or confirmations.
-Note: registrars are now locking domains for 60 days after contact information change for your protection, however, this also stalls movement.
+Note: registrars lock domains for 60 days after contact information change for your protection, however, this also delays the ability to transfer.
 If your domain registrar has an auto-renewal feature, make sure your credit card does not expire.
 I have had clients lose domains because they either didn’t follow through on renewal or they changed email addresses and were unreachable for renewal.
-I have also had clients pay highway robbery to redeem domains from the pending-deletion status.
+I have also had clients pay highway robbery to redeem domains in the pending-deletion status.

 Please make note if you have domains that are not registered and managed by MRW.
 You have been and will continue to be responsible for their renewal unless you contact us and request assistance.